 The Caribbean island of St. Lucia has a well-deserved reputation as a great destination for beach holidays due to its penchant for beautiful sunsets, open-air hotels, and its year-round sunny days, briefly interrupted by tropical showers.
 But the island offers more than just rum punch and secluded honeymoons.
 This land is a paradise, with beaches of fine sand and crystal clear water.
 In addition, there are many activities to enjoy as a family or as a couple, such as hiking, horseback riding or snorkeling.

-Undoubtedly, St. Lucia attracts honeymooners and adventurous travelers alike with its spectacular Pitons mountain range where you can find fantastic hiking trails.
+Undoubtedly, St. Lucia attracts honeymooners and adventurous travelers alike with its spectacular Pitons mountain range.
 To explore the untamed beauty of St. Lucia’s waterfalls and rainforests, we have compiled a list of the top 12 hike trails.
 After all, you can always relax in the evening.

 1. St. Lucia’s Pigeon Island- the National Park

 We recommend you go hiking if you will visit Pigeon Island.
 Hiking paths wind through the woodland and ultimately arrive at a clearing.
 Climb a few stairs to enjoy the first lower lookout point’s breathtaking panoramic views.

 Continue climbing the hill until you reach the summit.
 At the top are the ruins of Fort Rodney are panoramic 360-degree views.
 From this vantage point, one can see Pigeon Island and its surroundings in all their glory.
 Next, you will observe a short stretch of land bordered by the Caribbean Sea and the Atlantic Ocean.
 Out in the distance, you can see St. Lucia’s verdant mountains.
 You might even be able to see Martinique on a clear day.